tobymao/18xx/lib/engine/ability/README.md

 ## purchase_train

-Immediately purchases (for normal amount) the currently available depot train for the owning corporation.
+Immediately purchases the currently available depot train for the owning corporation.
+- `free`: If true, the train cost is free, otherwase at cost.
+Default false.

 ## reservation